eladsimantov/Rehabilitation-Biomechanics/README.md

-# RehabBiomechanics
+# Rehabilitation Biomechanics
-Final Project and selected HW for the Rehabilitation Biomechanics course at the Technoin.
+This repository includes selected HW and the Final Project for the Rehabilitation Biomechanics course in BME at the Technoin.